3 min read

 What does self-identification mean?

 Self-identification refers to the voluntary, confidential, self-described declaration of Indigenous identity.

 Why is it important?

-It’s important because it allows employers, educational institutions, health providers, all levels of government to keep track of how many Indigenous people are using or applying for services, jobs, courses etc. The institution/organization can then determine if it needs to expand its current programming and services or to develop new strategies to attract more Indigenous Peoples.
-It also allows them to stay in touch with the Indigenous employee/student/patient to determine if they need any additional services, to advise them of bursaries, training, or cultural support.
+It’s important because it allows employers, educational institutions, health providers, and all levels of government to keep track of how many Indigenous people are using or applying for services, jobs, courses etc. The institution/organization can then determine if it needs to expand its current programming and services or develop new strategies to attract more Indigenous Peoples.
+It also allows them to stay in touch with the Indigenous employee/student/patient to determine if they need any additional services, and to advise them of bursaries, training, or cultural support.
+Our Indigenous Employment: Recruitment & Retention training has benefited many organizations by identifying the differences between employing Indigenous vs. non-Indigenous employees.

 Is it discriminatory to ask about heritage?

-No. Under the Canadian Human Rights Act, it is not a discriminatory practice to collect information if it is intended to be used in adopting or carrying out a special program, plan or arrangement designed to eliminate discrimination of certain groups of individuals (Canadian Human Rights Act, 2004, Section 16 (3))
+No. Under the Canadian Human Rights Act, it is not a discriminatory practice to collect information if it is intended to be used in adopting or carrying out a special program, plan or arrangement designed to eliminate discrimination against certain groups of individuals (Canadian Human Rights Act, 2004, Section 16 (3))

 What does a typical self-identification questionnaire look like?